 Quality control and sustainability is of utmost important to GingerChi.
 Upon arrival to the US, each natural beauty tool is inspected and checked by the GingerChi team before being individually cleaned and packed.

 We are mindful of excessive packaging and the effect on the environment.
-Our tools do not come in an unnecessary magnetic case or encased in plastic.
-Instead our beauty tools come in a drawstring linen bag and includes a set of instructions printed on recycled card and free Regenerating Face Serum sample.
+Our beauty tools come in an eco friendly drawstring linen bag which includes a set of instructions printed on recycled card and free Regenerating Face Serum sample.

 At GingerChi we pride ourselves with sourcing the best, sustainable products and raw ingredients from all over the world.
 From organic cotton cloths in India, Dry Brushes from Sri Lanka, Jade from China and organic Oils and Teas from all around the world, we want to offer you our very best.